-- 21. Support capacity-building efforts for Member States to ensure implementation and monitoring of health financing reform: This should be through provision of technical expertise for developing and implementing health financing strategies and plans, providing training to develop and apply tools and methods for health financing, and creating platforms that foster experience sharing and learning on the design and implementation of health financing reform.
-It should also enable health authorities to engage in a more meaningful and productive way with Ministries of Finance, other relevant line ministries, parliamentarians, civil society and partners to foster sufficient prioritization of health within the overall government budget. - 22.
-Support countries in developing essential health packages to guide investment decisions: This should include technical support and strengthening of local capacity to design, and cost-benefit packages that are adapted to the epidemiological, economic and demographic context.
-WHO should also provide the necessary tools and guidance required for Member States to design essential packages. - 23.
-Promote efforts for generating evidence for advocacy and policy formulation for sustainable financing for health: This should include support for priority setting for health financing research.
+22. Support capacity-building efforts for Member States to ensure implementation and monitoring of health financing reform: This should be through provision of technical expertise for developing and implementing health financing strategies and plans, providing training to develop and apply tools and methods for health financing, and creating platforms that foster experience sharing and learning on the design and implementation of health financing reform.
+It should also enable health authorities to engage in a more meaningful and productive way with Ministries of Finance, other relevant line ministries, parliamentarians, civil society and partners to foster sufficient prioritization of health within the overall government budget.

+23. Support countries in developing essential health packages to guide investment decisions: This should include technical support and strengthening of local capacity to design, and cost-benefit packages that are adapted to the epidemiological, economic and demographic context.
+WHO should also provide the necessary tools and guidance required for Member States to design essential packages.

+24. Promote efforts for generating evidence for advocacy and policy formulation for sustainable financing for health: This should include support for priority setting for health financing research.
 The support to research institutions should promote generation of evidence of health financing practices that work, National Health Accounts and strengthening of National Health Observatories.
 The evidence should be adapted to different contexts whilst also fostering learning between countries and support efforts to translate health financing research into actions at the national level.
+WHO should support inclusive and evidence-based dialogue for improved and efficient financing for health.

+25. Support high-level advocacy for health financing: WHO and partners should leverage partnerships with existing entities and their platforms such as the African Union, regional economic communities and others, so as to engage key stakeholders such as Heads of State, Ministers of Finance and Parliamentarians and advocate for improved domestic spending for health.
+Further still, WHO should foster policy dialogue between Ministers of Health and Finance to advance implementation of health financing reform and alignment of the reforms therein to public financial management reforms.

-WHO should support inclusive and evidence-based dialogue for improved and efficient financing for health. - 24.
-Monitor progress in sustainable financing for universal health coverage: This should include continued support for generating statistics, information and knowledge for universal health coverage across the dimensions of the Health Systems Strengthening for universal health coverage and the SDGs Framework of actions.
+26. Monitor progress in sustainable financing for universal health coverage: This should include continued support for generating statistics, information and knowledge for universal health coverage across the dimensions of the Health Systems Strengthening for universal health coverage and the SDGs Framework of actions.
 This should inform country progress in moving towards universal health coverage.
-In addition, support should be provided to Member States to develop health expenditure data tools to monitor progress towards improving health expenditure. - 25.
-The Regional Committee is requested to review this report and adopt actions proposed.
+In addition, support should be provided to Member States to develop health expenditure data tools to monitor progress towards improving health expenditure.

+27. The Regional Committee reviewed the report and adopted the actions proposed.